 The question is, do I want my kids to grow up playing the same video games I played?
 Should they follow my journey through the ages to ultimately appreciate the modern day?
 Or, do I just let them dive into recent games with all of the modern comforts we have come to enjoy?

 Atari or Sony?

 There is no right or wrong answer, but it is an interesting conundrum to ponder.

-I don’t want my daughter to look at gaming the same way that I looked at my dad’s music collection.
-I want her to look forward to picking up the game controller the same way that I always have, without her resenting every pixel on the screen.
+I don’t want my children to look at gaming the same way that I looked at my dad’s music collection.
+I want them to look forward to picking up the game controller the same way that I always have, without resenting every pixel on the screen.

-If I turn my daughter against Sonic, I’ll never forgive myself.
+If I turn my kids against Sonic, I’ll never forgive myself.

-Or should she jump through each of my favorite games only?
+Or should they jump through each of my favourite games only?
 Sonic the Hedgehog 2 on the Master System, F-Zero on the Super Nintendo, Super Mario Bros.
 3 on the NES, Pokemon Blue on the original Gameboy, and so on.

 If I decide to look at more modern games, for their beautiful 3D graphics, refined control schemes, and realistic sound effects, where does it start?
 Viva Pinata on the Xbox 360?
 Little Big Planet on the PS3?
 Any Lego game ever on the PC?
-Or, should I buy the latest child-friendly game on Steam and try to navigate my way through this new world as a shared experience?
+And that’s discounting the plethora of kid-friendly games on the Nintendo Switch, Xbox One, PS4 and PC.

-Personally, I’m going to introduce my daughter to my favorite games moving through the ages.
-I would like her to appreciate where video games have come from and where they are going.
-I want her to understand why thumbsticks are such a great innovation, and to experience the sensation of blowing on a cartridge before slotting it into a blocky console (even if you’re not supposed to).
-I don’t want her to look down on 8-bit games as though they are inferior.
-I want her to understand that fun is fun regardless of the screen resolution.
+Personally, I’m going to introduce my children to my favourite games moving through the ages.
+I would like them to appreciate where video games have come from and where they are going.
+I want them to understand why thumbsticks are such a great innovation, and to experience the sensation of blowing on a cartridge before slotting it into a blocky console (even if you’re not supposed to).
+I don’t want them to look down on 8-bit games as though they are inferior.
+I want them to understand that fun is fun regardless of the screen resolution.